Areas Of Care

 Our Holistic Dementia Care Services

-• Prescription of medications to aid with behaviour, memory and mood
+• Prescription and review of medications to manage behaviour, memory and mood

 • Exercises to work on walking, strength, balance, aerobic activity and flexibility to help in regaining functions